How to Help a Child with Reading Comprehension Problems

-- Show the child a SnapWords® card and ask him/her what is happening in the picture.
+- Show the child a SnapWords® card and ask them what is happening in the picture.

-- Once he/she has talked about what is happening in the picture, encourage him/her to write a little sentence talking about it.
+- Once they have talked about what is happening in the picture, encourage them to write a little sentence talking about it.
 Here are two examples:

 Working With Passages and Comprehension:

 Long ago, a young man came into a poor little town.
-All he had was a soup pot and a spoon. ¥
+All he had was a soup pot and a spoon.
+Y

 The man was very hungry.

-The young man stopped at a house.
-He knocked at the door. ¥
+The young man stopped at a house and knocked on the door.
+Y

 Now the woman had some beans but not enough to share.

-The young man knocked at the door of another house.¥
+The young man knocked at the door of another house.
+Y

 Now the man had some meat but not enough to share.

 The young man knocked at the door of other houses.
-No one shared food with him.¥
+No one shared food with him.
+Y

 So the young man came up with a plan.